nielsr2/M4L-DDSP-Timbre-Transfer/README.md

 * Make better instructions
 * Find better way to get transferred audio into Ableton as a clip (right now it only loads the audio into a buffer you can playback, and then record)
 * Find bugs!
+* It seems only to be working for wav-files or similar, located in a non-temporary folder.